Following the Bièvre from Saint-Quentin-en-Yvelines to Igny

 Notes

-Hiking shoes are required.
+Hiking boots required.

-- Igny (E) 19 km.
+- Igny (E): 19 km.

 Worth a visit

-Fontaine des Gobelins at (4).
+- Fontaine des Gobelins at (4).

-Bodies of water between (S) and (8).
+- Ponds between (S) and (8).

-Arches of Buc at (9) there is an aqueduct that carried water from the Saclay Plateau to the Château de Versailles.
+- Arcades de Buc at (9): an aqueduct that carried water from the Saclay Plateau to the Palace of Versailles.

-Saint-Martin church in Jouy-en-Josas, off the route between (11) and ::12:.
+- Saint-Martin Church in Jouy-en-Josas, off the route (14).

 Always be cautious and plan ahead when you're outdoors.
 Visorando and the author of this route cannot be held responsible for any accidents occurring on this route.